Welcome to our ranch broker question and answer series. Each month, we feature one of Mirr Ranch Group’s knowledgeable and experienced brokers.

 Read on to find out more about Jared, how he became a ranch broker, and what makes him tick.

 All About Wyoming Ranch Real Estate Pro: Jared Souza

 Q: Why did you get involved with ranch brokerage?

 A: I got involved with the ranch real estate business by accident.
 I grew up on a ranch, and my father was always a cowboy and ranch manager, as well as my grandfather, and all my uncles.
-Cattle, horses, and hard work were all I knew, and I loved every aspect of it and never really pictured myself doing anything else but working on a ranch.
+Cattle, horses, and hard work were all I knew, and I loved every aspect of it and never really pictured myself doing anything else but working on a ranch in Wyoming.

 After college, I went back to the ranch working under my dad on an absentee owner, cow-calf operation, and worked there for several years.
 During that time I got exposed to some very successful businessmen that used to come to the ranch and hang out.
 This kinda opened my eyes to things I didn’t even know existed in the world.